An Interactive 5-Day Online Training Course

-Management has now become an integral part of operation in a wide range of organizations.
-Financial analysis, planning and control provides an understanding of the various aspects in an organisation from calculative aspect to other related practices in organisation.
-The key element of the programme is the focus on practical application of financial models and analysis, which are used to assess strategic and operational positions of the organisation.
+Management has now become an integral part of operation in a wide range of organisations.
+Financial Analysis, Planning & Control online training course provides an understanding of the various aspects in an organisation from calculative aspect to other related practices in organisation.
+The key element of this online training course is the focus on practical application of financial models and analysis, which are used to assess strategic and operational positions of the organisation.

 This is crucial for organisation in terms of understanding cost reductions and create additional value for companies.
 You will learn about the financial business environment, strategic planning, management reporting, and decision control support.

-The objectives of this online training seminar are to provide delegates with the necessary tools and techniques to find better answers to questionssuch as:
+The objectives of this Oxford Management Centre online training course are to provide delegates with the necessary tools and techniques to find better answers to questions such as:

 This online training course will utilize a variety of proven online learning techniques to ensure maximum understanding, comprehension, retention of the information presented.
 The training course is conducted Online via an Advanced Virtual Learning Platform in the comfort of any location of your choice.

-This online training seminar will provide participating delegates:
+This online training course will provide participating delegates:

 Delegates will develop an understanding of:

 - The creation of corporate value and shareholder value